LanguageMachines/quoll/docs/source/preprocess.rst

 The preprocess module
 ==================================

 The preprocess module is the first module in the pipeline, taking care of basic text preprocessing tasks: tokenization (Ucto_ / Frog_), stemming and part-of-speech tagging (Frog_).
+Its output provides the input to the Featurize module.

 Input
 --------